-- Your compensation is not reported on a Form W-2 Wage and Tax Statement issued by a participating business; - You are employed by a Citi subsidiary or affiliate that is not a participating business; - You are engaged under an agreement that states you are not eligible to participate in the applicable Plan or program; - You are a non-resident alien performing services outside the United States; or - You are classified by Citi as an independent contractor or consultant, or you are employed on a temporary basis, hired with the intent to work fewer than six months, or you are not classified as an active full-time or part-time employee, as described above.
+- Your compensation is not reported on a Form W-2 Wage and Tax Statement issued by a participating employer; - > You are employed by a Citi subsidiary or affiliate that is not a participating employer; - You are engaged under an agreement that states you are not eligible to participate in the applicable plan or program; - > You are a non-resident alien performing services outside the United States; or - You are classified by Citi as an independent contractor or consultant, or you are employed on a temporary basis hired with the intent to work fewer than six months, or you are not classified as an active full-time or part-time employee, as described above.
+However, if you are hired as a temporary employee and work for at least 6 months, and you satisfy the definition of a part-time or full-time employee noted above, you become benefits eligible on the date you are employed 6 months without regard for the temporary classification.